faranalytics/socketnaut/examples/socketnaut_express/README.md

 # *Use Socketnaut to scale the main module of an Express server.*

 In this example you will use Socketnaut to scale the main module of an Express server.
-The `ServiceProxy` is configured to start up 4 `http_server.js` Workers and scale up to 42 Workers on demand.
+The `ServiceProxy` is configured to start up 4 `http_server.js` workers and scale up to 42 workers on demand.

 The endpoint i.e., `/`, runs a for loop that blocks for 100ms on each request.